-When we are excavating in our upper cutting here, we wear safety helmets (hard hats) and when nnecessary we may use safety harnesses belayed from the tower.
+When we are excavating in our upper cutting here, we wear safety helmets or hard hats.
 We trowel the fossil soil using small plasterers' trowels (with diamond-shaped blades) and sometimes we use surgical scalpels and fine dental probes.
-Any finds we make are placed on a plastic tray.
+If the brecciated sediment is heavily cemented, we may use small hand-picks.
+All finds we make are placed on a plastic tray.
 Scientific excavation is a painstaking and delicate business, and cannot be hurried.
 When important finds are made, their position must be carefully measured before they can be removed.